ElementAstro/atom-docs/src/content/docs/en/async/daemon.md

 ---
-title: Daemon.hpp Documentation
+title: Daemon Process
-description: Detailed documentation for the daemon.hpp header file, including classes and functions for managing daemon processes in C++, with platform-specific considerations and usage examples.
+description: Detailed for the daemon.hpp header file, including classes and functions for managing daemon processes in C++, with platform-specific considerations and usage examples.
 ---

-# Documentation for daemon.hpp

-This document provides a detailed overview of the `daemon.hpp` header file, which contains classes and functions for managing daemon processes in C++.

 ## Table of Contents